-We are at the beginning stages of developing the opportunities associated with Montauk Ag and can give no assurances that our plans related to this acquisition will meet our expectations.
-We continue to design and plan for the development of the facility to be used for Montauk Ag production.
-We do not currently expect significant production to commence during 2022 related to the current development timeline.
-As we commission and increase our production capabilities, we intend to add farms to this agreement as feedstock sources, which has the potential to secure more feedstock for our facility.
+We are at the beginning stages of developing the opportunities associated with Montauk Ag Renewables and can give no assurances that our plans related to this acquisition will meet our expectations.
+We continue to design and plan for the development of the facility to be used for commercial production.
+Based on our current development timeline expectations, we do not expect to commence significant revenue generating activities until 2024.
+We intend to contract with additional farms to secure feedstock sources for future production processes.